1 Make Sure Your Blog Post Title is Catchy

 - valuable content that attracts your target audience,

-- relevant keywords that meets the search terms of your target readers.
+- relevant keywords that meet the search terms of your target readers.

 - headline / title